For the first time in over 25 years authentic balti bowls are being manufactured again in Birmingham.

 The bowls are then cleaned before being treated with a light oil spray and packed ready for collection and dispatch by The Birmingham Balti Bowl Company.

-Once received by the customer, careful seasoning using the instructions provided should ensure a lifetime's worth of tasty baltis!'
+Once received by the customer, instructions for an optional first seasoning and a classic balti recipe is provided to ensure a lifetime's worth of tasty baltis!